Yashvant-Chhapwale-Course-Work/Custom-Tkinter/README.md

    import customtkinter as ctk
    app=ctk.CTk()

-   # Create a container/Frame and assign it to the "frame" variable
+   # Create a Scrollable_Frame and assign it to the "scrollableFrame" variable
    scrollableFrame = ctk.CTkScrollableFrame(app, width=300, height=200)

    app.mainloop()